NosamRed/Note-Taking-App/project_description.md

 The primary objective of the Note Taking App (NTA) project is to create a fast, intuitive, and fully responsive web application that enables users to easily take and keep notes.
 The application aims to provide a seamless user experience for people that need extra help in remembering things or to keep track of things already accomplished.
 # **3. Requirements**
 ## **3.1.
 Functional Requirements**
+- **Database:** The notes a user takes must be save to a database so they are able to access them.
-- **API Integration:** The application must successfully integrate with the chosen Movie API to fetch movie data, including title, plot summary, cast, release date, and poster image.
+- **API Integration:** The application must successfully integrate with the Database to fetch the notes data, such as title and the information the user has saved.
-- **Search Functionality:** Users must be able to search for movies by title using a clear input field.
+- **Search Functionality:** Users must be able to search for their notes by title.
 Search results should update dynamically.
-- **Browse/Discover:** The application must display lists of popular, trending, and/or top-rated movies on the homepage.
+- **Browse:** The application must display a list of the different notes the user has taken.
-- **Detailed View:** Clicking on a search result or list item must navigate the user to a dedicated detail page showing comprehensive movie information.
+- **Detailed View:** Clicking on a list item must navigate the user to a dedicated detail page showing any information the user has saved.
-- **Error Handling:** The system must gracefully handle API errors (e.g., connection issues, rate limiting) and display relevant messages to the user.
+- **Error Handling:** The system must gracefully handle API and Database errors (e.g., connection issues, rate limiting) and display relevant messages to the user.
-- **Data Display:** Movie listings must include at least the poster image, title, and release year.
+- **Titles:** Notes must have titles.
 ## **3.2.
 Non-Functional Requirements**
 - **Performance:** All pages and search results must load quickly, aiming for an initial load time of under 3 seconds.
 - **Responsiveness:** The user interface must be fully functional and aesthetically pleasing on all screen sizes, including mobile, tablet, and desktop.